Although it may not be marketed as such, creatine is a popular fitness supplement often used as a pre workout.

 The reason those who complete a loading phase may notice improvements sooner is that creatine loading helps to saturate your muscle creatine stores quickly compared to taking only the maintenance dose.

-The faster you can boost your creatine stores the faster you will see improvements in your performance.
+The faster you can boost your creatine stores the faster you will see improvements in your athletic performance.

 Will Creatine Make Me Gain Weight?